CWDG/design-circle-old/README.md

     * Linux/BSD: use your package manager, it should be pretty up-to-date
     * Otherwise: Visit [the sort-of official website][gs] and download from there
 * Node.js
     * Mac/Linux: I use NVM to manage my Node versions.
-If that sounds good to you, there's an install script [on thier Github page][nvm]
+If that sounds good to you, there's an install script [on their Github page][nvm]
     * Otherwise: Visit [Node's website][node] and click the big, green "Install" button

 [gs]: http://git-scm.com